 I would like to describe in this article the pop song history in the aftermath of the WWII and during the time of the Japanese economic miracle in the 1960s.
 In other words, I want to recall the musical environment I was brought up in.
-In 1958 Tokyo Tower was built and became the symbol of the reconstruction of Japan.
-In the following year 1959 the Japanese people celebrated the royal wedding in 1959.
+In 1958 Tokyo Tower was built and became the symbol of reconstruction of Japan.
+In the following year 1959 the Japanese people celebrated the royal wedding.
 We had the first crown princess coming from a common family, a symbol of the Japanese democratization.
 Then the Tokyo Olympic Games in 1964 marked the end of the post war period in Japan.
 Though the life was still tough and hard, people had a dream and a rosy future.

 Songs from the post-war period